Alone with none but Thee, my God,

 I journey on my way;

-What need I fear when Thou art
+What need I fear when Thou art near,

 Oh King of night and day?